louisunlimited/CS225-FinalProject/docs/project_proposal.md

 2. Data Correction:

     We are going to check whether the input is a `.csv` or a `.txt` and we will parse the data accordingly.
-We don't think there will be any major errors present in our dataset, but we will do some prelimilary checks for GPS Coordinates and else. (weight >= absolute distance between two points) (makesure a weight is present) (no two weight present for same set of nodes)
+We don't think there will be any major errors present in our dataset, but we will do some prelimilary checks for GPS Coordinates and else.
+For invalid data, we will check whether weight is larger than or equal to the absolute distance between two points.
+We will make sure a weight is present  and no two weight present for same set of nodes.

 3. Data Storage:

-    For our mapdata, we will be storing them in a graph wiht an Adjacency List.
-Which would take O(E + V) space.
-And we might use KD-tree to find the nearest neighour, which would take O(Nlog(N)), where N is the number of nodes.
+    For our mapdata, we will be storing them in a graph wiht an Adjacency List, which would take O(E + V) space.
+And we might use KD-tree to find the nearest neighour, which would take O(Vlog(V)).

 ## Graph Algorithms